On automorphisms of semistable G-bundles with decorations: Abstract

 \section{Abstract}

 We prove a rigidity result for automorphisms of points of certain stacks admitting adequate moduli spaces.
-This includes several variations of the moduli of $G$-bundles on a smooth projective curve for a reductive algebraic group $G$.
-For example, it applies to the stack of semistable $G$-bundles, stacks of semistable Hitchin pairs, and stacks of semistable parabolic $G$-bundles.
+It encompasses as special cases variations of the moduli of $G$-bundles on a smooth projective curve for a reductive algebraic group $G$.
+For example, our result applies to the stack of semistable $G$-bundles, stacks of semistable Hitchin pairs, and stacks of semistable parabolic $G$-bundles.
 Similar arguments apply to Gieseker semistable $G$-bundles in higher dimensions.
+We present two applications of the main result.
+First, we show that in characteristic $0$ every stack of semistable decorated $G$-bundles admitting a quasiprojective good moduli space can be written naturally as a $G$-linearized global quotient $Y/G$, so the moduli problem can be interpreted as a GIT problem.
+Secondly, we give a proof that the stack of semistable meromorphic $G$-Higgs bundles on a family of curves is smooth over any base in characteristic $0$.

 \begin{section}{Introduction} Let $G$ be a reductive algebraic group over a field $k$.
 Several moduli problems of interest parametrize principal $G$-bundles on a projective variety $X$ along with some additional data.
 Examples of such data include Hitchin pair structures \cite[2.7.4]{schmitt-decorated} (generalizing principal Higgs bundles), sections of an associated vector bundle, and sections of projective fibrations (e.g. $G$-bundles with parabolic structure at finitely many points \cite{heinloth-schmitt}).
 These are all particular examples of what we refer to as ``$G$-bundles with decorations".